Hodge Theory for Linearized Boundary-Value Problems on General Geometric Structures: Generalized Hodge theory: Overview

 In this context, we remark that the study of $L^{p}$ Hodge decompositions is a subject with an extensive literature \cite{AKM06,HMP08,BB12}, typically treated in the highest functional-analytic generality or for the specific case of first-order operators.
 Here, we present these decompositions merely as byproducts of the fact that our operators lie in a pseudodifferential calculus that permits such results to follow.

-\item Most significantly, as indicated by \eqref{eq:cohomology_groupsIntroPro}, the cohomology modules of the lifted complex \emph{coincide} with the kernels of the original overdetermined boundary-value problems in \eqref{eq:overdetermined_intro}.
-This implies that they can be identified in advance, independently of the specific features of the lifted complex.
-This is a distinctive aspect of the theory, made possible by the explicit construction of the lifting terms, the Hodge decompositions \eqref{eq:HodgelikesmoothIntroPro}, and the Fredholm alternative.

-We expect that, as in the classical theory, the fact that the cohomology is expressed by means of a boundary-value problem will enable the derivation of concrete relations between it and the underlying geometric structure via unique continuation methods and Bochner techniques (cf.~\cite{PRS08} and \cite[Ch.~9]{Pet16}).
-This geometric structure may now be rather arbitrary thanks to the present theory.
+\item As in the classical theory, the fact that the cohomology is expressed in terms of elliptic boundary-value problems can, under certain circumstances, be used to relate it to the underlying geometric structure, for example through unique continuation methods and Bochner techniques (cf.~\cite{PRS08} and \cite[Ch.~9]{Pet16}).
+Such relations can sometimes be established even in the presence of the non-local projection term in the general expression \eqref{eq:cohomology_groupsDIntroProN}.